 A few nuggets of truth lie within these questions.
-Influencers have indeed picked up steam and it’s certainly more fashionable in some cases to work with them.
+Influencers have picked up steam, and it’s certainly more fashionable to work with them in some cases.
 If you don’t see any benefits from your content marketing, something’s gotta give.
-But, no results doesn’t mean it’s not working.
-It just means that it’s time to make some changes to your content marketing system.
+However, no results don’t mean it’s not working.
+It just means it’s time to make some changes to your content marketing system.

 What is Content Marketing?

-The main point of content marketing is to strategically create valuable content and share it across a multitude of platforms in the hopes of retaining customers.
+The main point of content marketing is to strategically create valuable content and share it across many platforms to retain customers.

 A big reason why content marketing appears lifeless is that no one really knows what it is anymore.
 It’s often used as an umbrella term without any serious direction or know-how.
 Another large issue is that people haven’t adapted their marketing efforts to keep up with the changing industry.

 Is Content Marketing Dead?

 Quite the contrary.
 It’s still alive and well.
 Okay, maybe not “well,” but it’s certainly alive.
 The old ways of doing content marketing are dead, but not the practice itself.

 It’s not enough to simply toss your content up on a blog and wait for followers.
 You need to make yourself known with a killer marketing strategy.
 You also need to adapt your business model to the whims of the industry.
 This means working with influencers, optimizing your content for the customer, and trying to land conversions.

 On the whole, content marketing is changing, but it’s not dead.
 We’re not the only ones who think so, either.
 Wordstream published key statistics on why content marketing works and how many businesses implement it.
 Here are some highlights: